LSEG-API-Samples/Example.DataLibrary.Python/README.md

 The Refinitiv Data Library for Python is structured as a stack of interfaces and libraries designed to foster the adoption of our platform by both financial coders and professional developers to programmatically access financial content.
 Based on this stack of interfaces, the examples defined within this section have been organized as follows:

+### **Quick Start**

+The *Quick Start* example focuses on choosing the correct session type (Platform/Desktop/Deployed) and establishing a connection to validate your credentials/connectivity parameters.

 ### **Content**

 The *Content* examples target higher-level abstractions representing financial items like Pricing, News, Historical Data, etc. The *Content* layer can easily be used by both professional developers and financial coders.
 It provides great flexibility for commonly used financial objects.